akumarche/comparator/readme.md

 Two files under file/ directory as file1.txt and file.txt contains the API's list.
 Currently it holds 12 requests which can be increased as required.

-Utility can be used in two below ways :
+Utility can be used in below ways :

 - Accessing APICompareUtility.java under src/test/java/com/dk/comparator/
   This is a java class and can simply run as java application to get the output.It takes